Whether one needs basic first aid care or severe emergencies assistance, nurses are the ones whom you need through the entire process.

 What is a Licensed Practical Nurse (LPN)?

 A licensed practical nurse takes care of a variety of tasks or responsibilities that fall under non-clinical medical care.
-They are held responsible for providing basic patient care and nursing to patients under the guidance and directions of physicians, other licensed medical practitioners, and registered nurses.
+They are responsible for providing basic patient care and nursing to patients under the guidance and directions of physicians, other licensed medical practitioners, and registered nurses.

 They assist the senior nurses and physicians in various healthcare settings like hospitals, nursing homes, clinics, and long-term care facilities.
 They work under their guidance to make sure nothing goes wrong with the patients’ diagnosis.

-So what are their duties?
+So what are LPNs duties?

 As we already mentioned, they perform basic nursing care to patients under the supervision of doctors.
 Usually, they perform duties like monitoring patients’ comforts, checking blood pressure, inserting catheters, administering medications, monitoring patients, monitoring vital signs, updating patients’ status to the doctors or physicians, and a lot of other tasks that involve little risks.